 How fast is the Internet of Things (IoT) growing?
-Another 31 percent this year, for a total of 8.4 billion connected devices worldwide, according to Gartner.
+Another 31 percent in 2017 this year, for a total of 8.4 billion connected devices worldwide, according to Gartner.
 By the end of this decade, the amount should top 20 billion.

 Those numbers mean businesses, colleges, government agencies and other organizations need to develop IoT strategies as soon as possible.
-In fact, most of the $273 billion spent on IoT services this year will be for help designing and implementing IoT, Gartner says.
+In fact, most of the $273 billion spent on IoT consultant services this year will be for help designing and implementing IoT, Gartner says.

-3 Considerations for Adopting IoT
+3 Considerations for Bringing on an Adopting IoT Consultant

 That spending reflects both IoT’s complexity and the fundamental role it plays in enabling digital transformation.
 To understand why and how, take the example of a manufacturer that wants to use IoT to maximize productivity, safety, efficiency and customer satisfaction.
 At a minimum, that company needs to decide: